KanoComputing/android-grt/readme.md

 # android-grt

+🚨 Incomplete and unmaintained proof of concept. 🚨

-Android JNI bindings for GRT
+Android JNI bindings for GRT.

 ## Using it